Step 5 Approval of Purchase Orders

 Step 7 Supplier Performance

-The vendor is evaluated by the buyer using a set of criteria such as contract compliance, quality of products/services, responsiveness, on-time delivery, and total cost of ownership.
-If the supplier defaulted this is also noted.
+The buyer evaluates the vendor using a set of criteria such as contract compliance, quality of products/services, responsiveness, on-time delivery, and total cost of ownership.
+If the supplier defaulted, this is also noted.

 Step 8 Approval of Invoice

 A goods receipt that has been approved is then sent to the finance team for clearance and payment.
 The invoice is verified for authenticity, and no discrepancies.
 Invalid invoices are rejected and returned to the vendor for rectification.

 Step 9 Payment of Suppliers

 An approved invoice allows the finance team to release money and pay the vendor according to the terms in the approved invoice.
 There are several types of payments: holdback, final, installment, partial, or advance.